 In order to train the stochastic gradient descent we have to set up a model first.
 The model we used is shown in Panel A.

 The mean orthologous values in this equation are calculated by taking the average of two orthology values between a source pair and a potential target pair.
-For example, if the g1 and g2 are the source pair, and g1' and g2’ are the target pair and if g1 and g1’, g2 and g2’ have a orthology value in the orthotab, then we take the mean of the orthology values, in this case percent identity, between g1 and g1', and between g2 and g2'.
+For example, if the g1 and g2 are the source pair, and g1' and g2’ are the target pair and if g1 and g1’, g2 and g2’ have orthology values in orthotab, then we take the mean of the orthology values, in this case percent identity, between g1 and g1', and between g2 and g2'.

-Since the distribution of the correlation is slightly unbalanced, instead of using the same value for the positive and negative cutoff, we use percentage as cutoff.
-For example, we define two genes as “highly positively correlated” if their correlation is in the top 5%, and “highly negatively correlated” if their correlation is in the bottom 5%, and “in between” otherwise.
+We define two genes as “highly positively correlated” if their correlation is in the top 5% of all pairs, and “highly negatively correlated” if their correlation is in the bottom 5%, and “in between” otherwise.
 These three categories (positive, in between, or negative) will be a guide to determine how well our model is able to correctly predict which target pair is in which category.

 Training & Testing Set

 Panel B shows an example of how we train and test the model.
-We first train the model according to the correlation data in Arabidopsis (A) and Glycine_max (G) as well as orthology data between A and G. And then, use the coefficients in trained model to predict the correlated edges in Medicago.
+We first train the model according to the correlation data in Arabidopsis (A) and Glycine_max (G) as well as orthology data between A and G. And then, use the coefficients in the trained model to predict the correlated edges in Medicago.
 The results of those predictions are then compared to experimentally determined correlation edges in M for validation.
 In another experiment, we switched the training set and testing set, which use Medicago (M) as source species to infer the correlated edges in target species Glycine_max (G).
 We train only on those “highly correlated” gene pairs in order to get rid of the noise “in between” which make 90% of the data and, therefore, might mislead our model.

 Result

 After we trained the model by using Arabidopsis (A) and Medicago (M) data, we obtained the following values: a1 = 0.0276, a2 = 1.2619, a3 = -0.8109 (The coefficients of model in Panel A).
+[Panel A also had a4.
+What’s going on?]
 Then, we test the coefficients on Arabidopsis and Glycine_max by calculating recall and precision scores as follows: